-Overbites and overjets are two of the most common orthodontic issues.
+Overbites and overjets are two of the most common orthodontic issues seen by dentists.
 Though the terms are often used interchangeably, there are distinct differences between these two conditions.

-An overbite can also be referred to as a deep bite and happens when one-third of the lower incisors are covered by the upper front teeth while your jaw is in a closed position.
-The vertical nature of this issue distinguishes it from an overjet, which is horizontal.
+An overbite occurs when one-third of the lower incisors are covered by the upper front teeth while your jaw is in a closed position.
+The vertical nature of this issue is the key difference from an overjet, which is horizontal.

-While it’s normal for upper front teeth to rest slightly in front of your lower teeth when closing your mouth, any space of more than 2 millimetres will cause issues.
+While it’s normal for upper front teeth to rest slightly in front of your lower teeth when closing your mouth, any space greater than 2 millimetres will cause issues.

 Overbites are vertical, while overjets are horizontal and cause the upper teeth to protrude past the bottom teeth at an angle.
 But with an overbite, the teeth remain downward or straight (not on an angle).